osg-htc/docs/docs/data/stashcache/install-cache.md

 - `ANY_PUBLIC` indicates that the cache is willing to serve public data from any VO.
-- `ANY` indicates that the cache is willing to serve data from any VO, both public and non-public.
+- `ANY` indicates that the cache is willing to serve data from any VO, both public and protected.
   `ANY` implies `ANY_PUBLIC`.

-There are extra requirements for serving non-public data:
+There are extra requirements for serving protected data:

 - In addition to the cache allowing a VO in the `AllowedVOs` list, that VO must also allow the cache in its `AllowedCaches` list.